 or "We don't talk to terrorists."
 This deadly fallacy falsely paints real or

 potential "hostiles" as monsters devoid of all reason, and far too often

 contains a very strong element of "machismo" as well.
 I.e. "In a

 confrontation a real, muscular leader never resorts to pantywaist pleading,

-apologies, discussion or argument.
-That's for lawyers, liars and pansies,
+apologies, fancy talk or argument.
+That's for lawyers, liars and pansies

 and is nothing but a delaying-tactic.
 A real man stands tall, talks